 2. A Bigger Budget is Better

 The title probably makes you say, “Duh!”
-I bet in even makes you wonder why I would include something so obvious among my 5 tips for traveling in Perú.
+I bet it even makes you wonder why I would include something obvious among my five tips for traveling in Perú.
 But what I mean is, expect to pay more than you think.

 Cusco and Lima are no longer cheap.
-They’re affordable, but I spent a lot more than I expected to, probably $800 more.
+They’re affordable, but I spent a lot more than I expected, probably $800 more.

 3. Food (Pros and Cons)